RajsJohal/Jenkins_VPC/README.md

 - Install Git and NodeJS plugins within Jenkins.
 - After installing NodeJS, configure global tools and give nodajs a name and select said node within the build.

+## NAT Instance SetUp
+- NAT instance needs to be configured to use provisioning file within Database EC2.
+- NAT instance requires inbound and outbound security groups to allow traffic from the DB instance.
+- SSH into NAT instance, then SSH into DB instance.

 ## Jenkins NPM Test
 - Start the pipeline with a test build to ensure any changes made to the repo passes the built in tests for the application.
 - Once this build passes, move on to the next build.